 The Gaggia Classic Steam Wand is extremely easy to set up and use.
 There are three buttons at the top of your espresso maker that will enable you to heat the water either for coffee or to create steam through your frother.

-There are detailed instructions on how to set the machine up for steaming, how to froth your milk, how to clean the steam wand and how to remove the steam pressure and, if you choose, use the steam wand as a hot water dispenser.
+There are detailed instructions on how to set the machine up for frothing, how to steam milk, how to clean the steam wand and how to remove the steam pressure and, if you choose, use the steam wand as a hot water dispenser.

 Steam can be dangerous.
 The combination of heat and pressure can result in painful burns.
 Be sure to watch the setup and instructional videos, so you learn how to clear the steam wand safely!